GPTGenius/chatgpt-vercel/README.md

   - Supports adding preset prompts, type `/` or click the button at the bottom left to add.
   - Supports model configuration, click the settings icon at the top right to configure.
 - Image generation conversation:
-  - The model is fixed and based on the OpenAI DALL·E model
+  - The model is switchable, supports the OpenAI `DALL·E` model and `Midjourney`
   - Does not support continuous conversation, and each sending will not carry the context.
   - Directly input the image effect you want, for example: `a cat`.
-  - The valid access time of the image link is `2` hours.
+  - For model `DALL·E`, the valid access time of the image link is `2` hours.
 Please save it in time if necessary.
+  - For model `Midjourney`, it is recommended to add the prefix `mdjrny-v4 style`

 ### History record
 When `Save all conversations` is enabled in the global settings, it will be saved to local cache.
 By default, it will not be saved.